mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ## Containerizing applications

-Docker [@www-docker] is a popular tool that provides isolated, reproducible environments for running applications.
+Docker[^www-docker] is a popular tool that provides isolated, reproducible environments for running applications.
 Docker uses LXC containers, cgroups and other Linux kernel features to isolate processes from the host operating system [@www-containers-anatomy].
 A fine-grained management of available resources like